alexle/alexle.github.com/posts/pearl_street_mile.markdown

 ##Third 400m - 1:35##

 The third 400m is a dark and lonely stretch that I would not wish even upon my greatest enemy.
-It feels like my body is engulfed in flames.
-Time slows down to a crawl.
+My body is screaming at me to stop.
+Time slows down.
 Everything hurts.

 I try to find a pack to tuck behind to escape the massive headwind, but there is none.
 I try to find someone to hang on to, but my vision is getting blurry.